 You want quality childcare that stimulates and nurtures your children, gives you peace of mind and doesn’t break the bank.
 It’s what every parent wants for their little ones—the absolute best they can find.
 We’ve listed the 11 most important questions to ask yourself when considering your childcare options.

-QUESTION #1: What is your weekly budget for childcare?
+1: What is your budget for childcare?

-QUESTION #3: How much flexibility do you want?
+3: How much flexibility do you need?

 Center-based and family daycares often have limited hours of operation—so consider whether these options will prove to be too rigid (or expensive—those late fees can add up!) for your work schedule.
 On the other hand, you can negotiate flexible hours with an au pair and with a nanny (who is willing).
 An au pair can work up to 45 hours a week (no more than 10 hours a day) on a schedule you customize from week to week.
-Au pairs can even provide overnight coverage and coverage in the evenings and on weekends just as long as they don’t exceed their 45-hour/week, 10-hour/day limit and your requests are reasonable.
+Au pairs can work a split schedule, and provide coverage in the early mornings, evenings and even on weekends as long as your requests are reasonable and they don’t exceed their 45-hour/week, 10-hour/day limit.
 Most nannies (especially those that live-out and those that are shared) want a schedule that is consistent from week to week, but they will often stay a little later or arrive earlier if you need wiggle room.

 4: How important is convenience?

 In an ideal scenario, your childcare solution won’t add undue inconvenience to your already busy life.
 When considering daycares, make sure your options are close by (think of it like you would your gym—is it convenient enough that you can easily get there on your way to and from work?)
 If you want to skip the inconvenience and stress of pick-up and drop-offs altogether consider an au pair, nanny or willing family member.

-QUESTION #6: How soon do you need childcare?
+6: How soon do you need childcare?

-QUESTION #7: How much control do you want over your child’s environment?
+7: How much control do you want over your child’s environment?

-QUESTION #8: Are you interested in cultural exchange?
+8: Are you interested in cultural exchange?

-QUESTION #10: How willing are you to invest time into an employer/caregiver relationship?
+10: How willing are you to invest time into an employer/caregiver relationship?

 This is an important point to consider, because if the answer is “not very”, neither an au pair nor a nanny will be the right option for you.
 Maintaining a good working relationship with an au pair or nanny requires regular communication and negotiation, and showing that you care about your au pair or nanny is an essential part of the deal.
 While you may consider a nanny to be your employee, an au pair by definition is “on par” or “equal to”, indicating that your au pair should be considered more like an extended family member.
 Au pairs require even more of a time investment because they need help adjusting to a new culture as well.
 (For this reason, the U.S. Department of State requires host parents to stay at home with their au pairs for the first three days after her arrival.)
 While the time investment is more involved with au pairs and nannies, the payoff can be worth it.
 If you decide to secure childcare coverage from a family member, the time commitment and emotional investment can be equally as involved.